Daniel57910/CV/README.md

 #### Entrepreneurial
 Began working as a freelancer whilst teaching English in Colombia.
 Obtained enough business to justify setting up a registered company and hired a full time employee to assist with project execution.
 #### Delivery
-Experience with delivering software I've developed from dev to production, and endeavour to write well tested, documented code that can be deployed consistently using automation tools like jenkins.
+Experience with delivering software I've developed from dev to production, and endeavour to write well tested, documented code that can be deployed consistently using automation tools like Jenkins.

 ## EXPERIENCE
 **SG Digital** (Sep 2018 - Present)
 *Software/DevOps Engineer*
- - Developed software to allocate loyalty points to Caesar's customers in US sports betting markets
+ - Developed software to allocate loyalty points to Caesar's customers in US sports betting markets.
- - Upgraded deployment tooling so deployments can be completed from environment data centre to reduce latency and increase performance
+ - Upgraded deployment tooling so deployments can be completed from environment data centre to reduce latency and increase performance.
- - On call software engineer in DevOps team & code reviewer
+ - On call software engineer in DevOps team & code reviewer.
- - Production experience with Python, SQL, Ansible, Jenkins, AWS, Terraform, TCL & Docker
+ - Production experience with Python, SQL, Ansible, Jenkins, AWS, Terraform, TCL & Docker.

 **Daniel Miller Inc. Limited** (April 2016 - October 2017)
 *Contractor*